intelligent-username/Photo-Utility-Imperium/README.md

 ### Image Compressor

-Compress images by reducing their resolution while maintaining quality and essential contents.
+Reduce file size by getting rid of redundant data in the image.

 Note: for "compression", it's often advisable to convert to `webp` instead of using this tool, as it's an inherently efficient format.

 ### Noise Reducer

-Reduce image noise to create a cleaner, more professional look.
+Get rid of image noise to make the subjects appear more defined.

+Note: do not use this on documents as this tends to blur the text.

 ### File Format Converter